Yankee Clipper (flying boat): Inaugurates first airmail service between the United States and Europe

 On 24 June 1939 the Yankee Clipper departed on the inaugural flight carrying airmail via the Northern route from New York to Southampton via Newfoundland and Foynes, returning back to the United States on 1 July.

-Departing from Port Washington on 8 July under the command of Captain Laporte the Yankee Clipper made her first flight carrying passengers on the Northern route from New York to England, travelling via Shedian in New Brunswick, Botwood in Newfoundland and Foynes in Ireland before terminating in Southampton.
+Departing from Port Washington on 8 July under the command of Captain LaPorte, the Yankee Clipper made her first flight carrying passengers on the Northern route from New York to England, travelling via Shedian in New Brunswick, Botwood in Newfoundland and Foynes in Ireland before terminating in Southampton.
 Carrying 557 lb of mail, most of the 19 passengers on board were reporters, editors and people associated with the airline.
-Courtesy of the mayor of New York The passengers were given a police escort from Pan American ticket office in Manhattan to the airport.
+Courtesy of the mayor of New York, the passengers were given a police escort from the Pan American ticket office in Manhattan to the airport.
 The flying boat reached Southampton on 10 July, the flight having taken 27 hours and 20 minutes of which 22 hours and 34 minutes was flying time.

 On 13 October Yankee Clipper left Port Washington for Lisbon with 35 passengers (all but four alighting in Bermuda) and 1385 lb of mail, setting a record for the eastbound crossing.

 Afterwards the service moved to a new North America terminal at La Guardia.

 The Yankee Clipper completed the 200th transatlantic crossing by a Pan American flying boat when it landed at La Guardia Field on 4 August 1940 with 35 passengers onboard from Lisbon.

 On 3 September 1940 it departed with eight passengers, 1851 lb of mail and 221 pounds of typhoid serum to immunize 8,000 individuals and thus help in combating an outbreak of typhoid in unoccupied France.